Albert0i/Finding-Bigfoot-with-JavaScript-Vector-Search/README.md

 #### Epilogue
-For now, let's play with the index:
+For now, let's play with the index.

 Example 1: How many sightings?
 ```